f0rc3ps/tpotce/README.md

 ## NOTE:

 Suppose you need support: For full support, automation, backup, and customization: 500$ every month, per server!
 Or it depends on the packet support!
-You can ask questions at: `seccyboxopsec@gmail.com` The other choice is free, you can downloaded, install it and try if for yourself without any support!
+You can ask questions at: seccyboxopsec@gmail.com The other choice is free, you can download install it, and try it personally, without any support!
 Kind Regards